SFB Seminar

 We explored the Catalogue of Open Cluster Data (COCD; Kharchenko et al. 2005a,b) and determined 6D phase-space information for 432 out of the 650 listed open clusters and compact associations.
 The group identification was performed using an adapted version of the Friends-of-Friends algorithm, as used in cosmology, with linking lengths of 100 pc and 10-20 km/s.
 For the verification of the identified structures, we applied Monte-Carlo simulations with randomised samples.
 For the linking lengths 100 pc and 10 km/s we detected 19 groupings, including 14 pairs, fours groups with 3-5 members, and one complex with 15 members.
 The Monte-Carlo simulations revealed that in particular the complex is most likely genuine, whereas the pairs are more likely chance alignments.
 A closer look at the age spread of the complex and the comparison between the spatial distributions of the young and old cluster population suggested that OC groupings likely originated from a common molecular cloud.

-• Bertrand Lemasle (ARI): Preparing for Public Surveys for the MOSAIC multi-object spectrograph on the E-ELT
+- Bertrand Lemasle (ARI): Preparing for Public Surveys for the MOSAIC multi-object spectrograph

 Magellanic spiral galaxies are a class of one-armed systems that often exhibit an offset stellar bar and are rarely found around massive spiral galaxies.
 Using a set of N-body and hydrodynamic simulations, we consider a dwarf-dwarf galaxy interaction as the driving mechanism for the formation of this peculiar class of systems.
 We investigate and I will present here the relation between the dynamical, stellar, and gaseous disk center and the bar during and after the interaction.
 We explain the nature of the offset bar found in many Magellanic-type galaxies, including the Large Magellanic Cloud (LMC) and NGC 3906.
 In particular, these results, once applied to the LMC, suggest that the dynamical center should reside in the bar center instead of the HI center as previously assumed, pointing to a variation in the current estimate of the north component of the LMC proper motion.